-Each student will complete an 8-10 minute presentation related in part to his/her senior project.
-Student presentations will take place at the end of the semester and each student presentation date will be determined at random.
+Each student will complete an 8-10 minute presentation related in part to his/her desired profession or career goals and the senior project issue.
+Student presentations will take place in April and each student presentation date will be determined at random.
 More details to follow.

-ACTIVE PARTICIPATION, ASSESSMENT, & ATTENDANCE (10%)
+ACTIVE PARTICIPATION, ASSESSMENT, & ATTENDANCE (20%)